Brooklyn Public Library

 Prospect Park (now Park Slope)

-Carnegie Library, still in use but renamed.
+Still in use but renamed.
 This is a well-documented Brooklyn Carnegie library, which was restored in 1998 to its full glory.
 It had three fireplaces, plus some stunning woodwork and glass.
 It still has its cast iron stacks.

 I believe the card was produced by Leighton & Valentine.